Deekshith-V/WGUbannerpush/README.md

-# WGU-Banner-Automation
+# WGUbannerpush

-This Repo Contains the Automation process for Banner Manual Admission Process
+Banner Automation for Admissions Process.

+Abstract Layer for the Learner contract to process the Continuous Graduates (CG) to their respective data points in the Banner Oracle